rokath/trice/test/ReadMe.md

 To exclude a specific folder temporary, simply rename it to start with an underscore `_tf`.

 The `tf` are serving for target code testing in different configuration variants on the host machine.
-The file [./testdata/triceCheck.c.txt](./testdata/triceCheck.c.txt) is the master file for editing.
+The file [./testdata/triceCheck.c](./testdata/triceCheck.c) is the master file for editing.
 After changing it, [./updateTestData.sh](./updateTestData.sh) needs to run.
-It copies [./testdata/triceCheck.c.txt](./testdata/triceCheck.c.txt) into [./testdata/triceCheck.c](./testdata/triceCheck.c) and runs `trice insert` on it, updating [./testdata/til.json](./testdata/til.json).
-It then distributes some file copies.
+It runs `trice insert` updating [./testdata/til.json](./testdata/til.json).

 To be able to run `go test ./...` successfully without running the [./updateTestData.sh](./updateTestData.sh) script in advance, the script action results are checked in as well.
 That implies that [./testdata/triceCheck.c](./testdata/triceCheck.c) goes with IDs into the repo.

-> An alternative would be to copy [./testdata/triceCheck.c.txt](./testdata/triceCheck.c.txt) as `triceCheck.c` to all test folders (without IDs) and to use TestMain() in each test folder to insert and remove the IDs around the test, having individual `til.json` and `li.json` files as well.
-That would avoid checked-in IDs but increase the data and slow down the tests without any need.

 [./testdata/cgoPackage.go](./testdata/cgoPackage.go) is the common master for the `generated_cgoPackage.go` files and contains the common test code.